top of page

 Screenshot 2025-10-29 at 8.22_edited.png

 San Miguel de Allende is easily accessible from several major airports in central Mexico.
-Depending on your travel preferences, you can choose the option that best fits your schedule and route.

 • Querétaro Intercontinental Airport (QRO)